Original post was written 11/1/2019 and updated 8/19/2020.

 VIDEO GAME CAPITAL OF THE WORLD

 When I told my family that I was going to visit Ottumwa, Iowa we did some Googling and they got all geeked-out thinking that I was going to Ottumwa to play video games.
 I wasn’t, BUT that certainly a reason to come back!
 Ottumwa earned its title for being the Video Game Capital of the World when it hosted the first North American Video Olympics in 1982 after Ottumwa’s arcade, Twin Galaxies, began keeping official high scores and records for video gaming.
-While the arcade is no longer here, its video game legacy lives on at the Ottumwa Video Game Capital of the World Interactive Museum.
+The Twin Galaxies arcade is long gone here, but Ottumwa’s Old School Pinball and Arcade is a great alternative at only $10.00 to play your favorite classics all day!
+The video game legacy lives on at the Ottumwa Video Game Capital of the World Interactive Museum.
 And, most exciting – a Video Game Trail is coming soon to Ottumwa!

 PARKS AND RECREATION